Pakistan at the Asian Games

-Pakistan is a member of the South Asian Zone of the Olympic Council of Asia (OCA), has participated in the Asian Games since their second edition in 1954.
+Pakistan is a member of the South Asian Zone of the Olympic Council of Asia (OCA), and has participated in the Asian Games since their second edition in 1954.
 The Pakistan Olympic Association, established in 1948, and recognised in the same year by the International Olympic Committee, is the National Olympic Committee for Pakistan.

 Pakistan was one of the first five founding members of the Asian Games Federation on 13 February 1949, in New Delhi, the organisation which was disbanded on 26 November 1981, and replaced by the Olympic Council of Asia.

 Membership of Olympic Council of Asia

 Pakistan is a member of the South Asian Zone of the Olympic Council of Asia, the governing body of all the sports in Asia, recognised by the International Olympic Committee as the continental association of Asia.
 Being a member of South Asian Zone, Pakistan also participates in the South Asian Games, sub-regional Games for South Asia.

 The OCA organises five major continental-level multi-sport events: the Asian Summer Games (which are commonly known as the Asian Games), Asian Winter Games, Asian Indoor-Martial Arts Games, Asian Beach Games, and Asian Youth Games.
 Before 2009, Indoor and Martial Arts were two separate events, specialised for indoor and martial arts sports respectively.
-However, the OCA has since amalgamated them into a single event, Asian Indoor-Martial Arts Games, which will be debuted in 2013 in Incheon, South Korea.
+However, the OCA has since amalgamated them into a single event, Asian Indoor and Martial Arts Games, which will be debuted in 2013 in Incheon, South Korea.
 As a member of OCA, Pakistan is privileged to participate in all these multi-sport events.